 Whilst Drumlanrig Castle was the setting of Bellhurst Manor for the majority of the scenes, it wasn’t the only real-world location used.

-Callendar House, which is found in Falkirk, is a stunning 19th century mansion that was built in the style of a French Renaissance chateau around a previous 14th century tower house.
+Callendar House, which is found in Falkirk, is a grand 19th century mansion that was built in the style of a French Renaissance chateau around a previous 14th century tower house.
 It’s been visited by many notable historical figures, including Mary Queen of Scots, Oliver Cromwell, Bonnie Prince Charlie, and Queen Victoria.

 The kitchen in Callendar House stood in for the Bellhurst Manor kitchen in the 11th episode of Season 2.
 It’s a fully working kitchen of the Georgian period, so was perfect for the show.